These flavorful Filipino spring rolls feature shrimp, tofu, and lots of aromatics.

 Line a baking sheet with plastic wrap, allowing a 1-inch overhang.
-Whisk egg yolk with water.
+Whisk egg yolk with 1 tablespoon water.
 Lay a wrapper on a clean work surface in a diamond shape, with one corner facing you.
 (Keep remaining wrappers covered with a damp kitchen towel.)
 Arrange 2 tablespoons filling in a horizontal mound about 3 inches from bottom corner of wrapper.
 Fold bottom corner over filling, then fold in sides halfway.
 Starting at the bottom, roll up wrapper to form a tight cylinder.
 Brush top corner with egg wash, and press to seal.
 Transfer to prepared baking sheet, and cover with plastic wrap.
 Repeat with remaining wrappers and filling.

 Add enough oil to a large skillet to come 1/2 inch up the sides.
 Heat oil over medium-high heat until it registers 375 degrees on a deep-fry thermometer.
 Working in batches of 3 or 4, add spring rolls, seam side down, and fry, turning often, until golden brown, 3 to 4 minutes.
 Using tongs, transfer to paper towels to drain.
 Serve immediately with dipping sauce.

 Assembled, uncooked spring rolls can be stored in the freezer for up to one month.
 Do not thaw before using; simply cook as directed.